ros2/libyaml_vendor/libyaml_q_declaration.md

 The first version of this library was developed in 2006, and it is used widely.
 There is no explicit metric of how much the library is used, but the equivalent library for Python, developed by the same organization is required for at least 150k repositories (According to [Github metrics](https://github.com/yaml/pyyaml/network/dependents?package_id=UGFja2FnZS01MjUyMjEzNQ%3D%3D)).
 `libyaml` library is used for some optional fast functionality.
-The [safe_yaml](https://rubygems.org/gems/safe_yaml) ruby gem has over 80million downloads and one of its implementations uses `libyaml` through psych.
+The [safe_yaml](https://rubygems.org/gems/safe_yaml) ruby gem has over 80 million downloads and one of its implementations uses `libyaml` through psych.
 It is also used in the [Go-yaml project](https://github.com/go-yaml/yaml), the project supporting YAML in the Go language.

 Considering the previously mentioned reasons, we consider this library to be robust and reliable.
 In terms of ROS2 package metrics to be Quality Level 3.